 Applicants must submit one of the following tests.
 No other tests are accepted.
 Please note that only international, not institutional tests are accepted.
-The English Language Proficiency results remain valid for two years.
+Your test score may not be more than 2 years old with respect to the start date of your programme.
 Original test scores should be sent either by the testing institution or by the student to the Admissions Committee.

 Please note: applicants who obtained their bachelor's diploma in the Netherlands, or applicants who can prove to have successfully finished an English-taught programme at university level, do not have to take an English language test.